akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A guilty thought pricked her conscience.

-‘I'm sorry that I left you to do all the work earlier, Mother.’
+‘I’m sorry that I left you to do all the work earlier, Mother.’

 Her mother’s gaze shifted from the thick chamber curtains and her reply was as practical as always.
 ‘We can do without fresh bread for today,’ she said in blunt yet comforting tones.

 ‘Yes, Mother,’ Beatrice said, keeping her eyes on the thin, drawn face beneath the blankets.
-‘See, I'll help you once you’re up.’
+‘See, I’ll help you once you’re up.’

 Her mother reached out and tucked a strand of hair behind Beatrice’s ear, the way she used to when Beatrice was small.